4R3B3LatH34R7/CellFillColor/README.md

 Now this raises the bar to Range.DisplayFormat.Interior.Color OR Range.Cells.DisplayFormat.Interior.Color as per your preferences.

 The next hurdle was that DisplayFormat if called from a UDF returned a #VALUE error.\
-However, Jaafar Tribak's post at https://www.mrexcel.com/board/threads/using-displayformat-in-a-udf.1154593/ provided a workaround to this problem by the use of Evaluate function.\
+However, Jaafar Tribak's post at [MRExcel Forum](https://www.mrexcel.com/board/threads/using-displayformat-in-a-udf.1154593/) provided a workaround to this problem by the use of Evaluate function.\
 Now I got the UDF going.

 The last hurdle was trying to make the UDF compatible with multiple cell input and array output.\